sanymany12/noe-barkaja-tt/README.md

-# Noé Bárkája – Transport Tycoon Style Simulation
+# Noé Bárkája – Transport Tycoon

 A complex, 2.5D isometric transport management and simulation desktop application developed as a collaborative university project at Eötvös Loránd University (ELTE).